OscarGarciaPeinado/flappy_bird/README.md

-##Flappy-Bird Kernel
+## Flappy-Bird Kernel

- With this kernel you could develop our own flappy bird bot.
+With this kernel you could develop your own flappy bird bot.